boonsboos/dotfiles/README.md

 here's my dotfiles

 subject to change etc etc
-dont get mad at me if they don't work
+# dont get mad at me if they don't work for you